dmbarbour/wikilon/docs/ABCRT.md

 This tagged object actually represents an `(a * List a b)` pair.
 We'll further wrap it with another cell for the `inL` sum type.
 Together with this sum tag, the overhead for an array is 6 words.
 Lists require two word per item, so we break even on storage costs when encoding 6 items.

 Annotation `{&array}` asserts the argument is a list of values and compacts this list into an array with a single contiguous buffer with `pnext` pointing to the terminal value (usually `unit inR` for a plain list).
 If allocation fails (e.g. due to memory fragmentation), or if the argument is not a valid representation of a list, computation will halt.

-The weaker `{&array~}` (read: array handwave) allows our runtime to make heuristic chunking decisions, encoding a chunked list in `pnext`.
+I might enable a weaker `{&array~}` to support compact lists with array-like segments, or 'chunked lists'.
 Chunked lists are a high performance data structure, sufficient for many applications of arrays.

 *NOTE:* Explicit arrays via `{&array}` must be allocated on the heap.
 Copy-collection within the nursery interferes with preserving a seamless underlying structure if it occurs during a logical split.
 The `{&array~}` constructor doesn't have this limitation, and should be favored for small or transient arrays.